 It commences with a full evaluation of the horse to determine how its confirmation may affect its performance and any muscular asymmetry is noted.
 A full history is taken and a basic check of dental health and shoeing is carried out as well as an examination of the horse’s saddle.
 The horse is then assessed in hand in walk and trot, both in a straight line and on the lunge on both reins.

 During the session each muscle is isolated and massaged using various palpitation and massage techniques.
 Where areas of sensitivity are found stress point therapy is applied, followed by a cross fibre friction technique which takes out points of muscle spasm.
 Passive stretches are applied once the muscle groups have been isolated and softened.

-The session will last between 60 and 90 minutes and is normally hugely enjoyed by the horse
+The session lasts approximately 60 minutes and is normally hugely enjoyed by the horse.